DbSyncKit/DbSyncKit/DbSyncKit.Docs/input/guide/overview/key-features.md

 DbSyncKit is built for speed and efficiency, ensuring your data synchronization tasks are completed swiftly.
 Whether you're dealing with large datasets or frequent updates, DbSyncKit's synchronization process is optimized to deliver optimal performance.

-## 2. Platform Compatibility
+## 2. Flexibility

-With support for multiple database platforms, DbSyncKit provides a flexible solution for diverse database environments.
-Whether you're working with [Microsoft SQL Server](xref:packages/dbsynckit.mssql), [MySQL](xref:packages/dbsynckit.mysql), or other databases, DbSyncKit adapts seamlessly to your specific environment.
+DbSyncKit provides a flexible solution for diverse database environments.
+Whether you're working with [Microsoft SQL Server](xref:packages/dbsynckit.mssql), [MySQL](xref:packages/dbsynckit.mysql), or [PostgreSQL](xref:packages/dbsynckit.postgresql), DbSyncKit adapts seamlessly to your specific environment.

 ## 3. Comprehensive Toolset

 DbSyncKit offers a comprehensive toolset to address a wide range of synchronization needs.
-From core functionalities to specialized packages for [MSSQL](xref:packages/dbsynckit.mssql) and [MySQL](xref:packages/dbsynckit.mysql), you'll find the tools necessary to streamline your synchronization operations.
+From core functionalities to specialized packages for [MSSQL](xref:packages/dbsynckit.mssql), [MySQL](xref:packages/dbsynckit.mysql), and [PostgreSQL](xref:packages/dbsynckit.postgresql), you'll find the tools necessary to streamline your synchronization operations.

 ### 3.1 Core Functionality

 The core functionality of DbSyncKit provides a solid foundation for your synchronization tasks.
 It includes essential features and utilities that ensure the smooth operation of the synchronization process.

-### 3.2 MSSQL and MySQL Packages
+### 3.2 MSSQL, MySQL, and PostgreSQL Packages

-For users working with [Microsoft SQL Server](xref:packages/dbsynckit.mssql) or [MySQL](xref:packages/dbsynckit.mysql) DbSyncKit offers specialized packages tailored to the unique requirements of these database platforms.
+For users working with [Microsoft SQL Server](xref:packages/dbsynckit.mssql), [MySQL](xref:packages/dbsynckit.mysql), or [PostgreSQL](xref:packages/dbsynckit.postgresql), DbSyncKit offers specialized packages tailored to the unique requirements of these database platforms.
 These packages provide additional functionalities and optimizations to enhance the synchronization experience.

 ## Next Steps